vintasoftware/vinta-design-checklists/in-house-ux-test/checklist-en.md

+#### This checklist is meant to be used by product designers while setting up and executing an usability test with a prototype, with people around the office.
+The test should be quick and not involve too much effort on the designer’s part.

+#### **DISCLAIMER:** Running in-house usability tests shouldn’t replace structured research (tests, interviews, surveys) with real users.
+The main goal of this practice is to help designers catch the more critical problems in their interfaces before working on a more elaborate version of the solution, or put some risky design ideas up for validation with your team.

 ## 1. Test setup
 * [ ] Have your prototype ready.
     * Perform a quick dry-run to see if every hotspot is working as intended, catch any technical glitches, and check if all the interactive elements that the UI needs are enabled.